 Kysel has also held appointments at the University of Oxford, as an Academic Visitor at the Faculty of Law, a Plumer Visiting Research Fellow at Saint Anne’s College and an Associate Member of Nuffield College, and at the Georgetown University Law Center, as the inaugural Dash/Muse Fellow and an Adjunct Professor of Law.
 From 2020-2021 he was an inaugural Global Public Voices Fellow at the Cornell Mario Einaudi Center for International Studies.

-Kysel has argued or participated in litigation before immigration, federal and state courts as well as international tribunals.
+Kysel has argued or participated in litigation before immigration, federal and state courts in the United States as well as international tribunals.
 He has provided testimony to various legislative bodies and commissions.
-Before joining the faculty at the law school, Kysel was a staff attorney at the ACLU of Southern California.
+Before joining the faculty at the law school, Kysel was a staff attorney at the American Civil Liberties Union (ACLU) of Southern California.
 He also served as the Aryeh Neier Fellow at both the National ACLU and Human Rights Watch and practiced in Shearman & Sterling’s International Arbitration Group and its Public International Law Practice.

 Kysel holds an LLM in Advocacy, with distinction, a JD, Magna Cum Laude, Order of the Coif, and a Certificate in Refugees and Humanitarian Emergencies from Georgetown University Law Center.
 While a law student at Georgetown, he was an articles editor for the Georgetown Journal of International Law and a Global Law Scholar.
 He holds a BA, with high honors, Phi Beta Kappa, from Swarthmore College.